-Each of our NEOs, other than Mr. Lynch and Mr. Winters, is employed under our standard employment agreement available to all employees.
+Messrs.
+Calkins and Kramer are, and Mr. Mitchell was, employed under our standard employment agreement available to all employees.
 Our standard employment agreement does not provide for any payments at, following, or in connection with the resignation, severance, retirement, or other termination (including constructive termination) of the employee, a change in his responsibilities, or a change in control of the Company.
 Each of our NEOs is an at-will employee.
 Regardless of the manner in which an NEO's service terminates, the NEO is entitled to receive amounts earned during his term of service, including salary.